 In Tucker Carlson interview, Putin says Russia can’t be defeated in Ukraine

-Russian leader says deal to release Wall Street Journal reporter Evan Gershkovich possible after ‘reciprocal steps’.
+Russian leader says deal to free Wall Street Journal reporter Evan Gershkovich possible subject to ‘reciprocal steps’.

-Russian President Vladimir Putin has warned that defeating Russia in Ukraine is “impossible” while insisting he does not seek to expand the war to neighbouring countries such as Poland and Latvia.
+Russian President Vladimir Putin has warned that defeating Russia in Ukraine is “impossible by definition,” but insisted he does not seek to expand the war to neighbouring countries such as Poland and Latvia.

 In a high-profile interview with former Fox News host Tucker Carlson, Putin denied that he had territorial ambitions across Europe and said he would only send troops into neighbouring countries if attacked first.